f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

    serve their own ends ranging from financial gain to simply causing chaos

--  White Hat (“ethical”) Hackers are usually those that carry out their craft with no apparent criminal intention in mind
+-  White Hat ("ethical") Hackers are usually those that carry out their craft with no apparent criminal intention in mind

 -  Grey Hat Hackers sit in the middle, often hacking into a system just